benganellison/rfxcmd-restored-wiki/README.md

     [508669.109221] usb 1-1.3: New USB device found, idVendor=0403, idProduct=6001
     $

-Then using the usb connector info "1-1.3″ we can find which device it has connected to.
+Then using the usb connector info "1-1.3″ (though yours will probably be different) we can find which device it has connected to.

     $ dmesg |grep '1-1.3'
     [508668.984325] usb 1-1.3: new full-speed USB device number 4 using dwc_otg